-Definition: A well log is a document containing vital information on the history of the well and the ground surrounding it.
+Definition: A well log is a document containing vital information on the construction of the well and the earth materials and formations surrounding it.
 Contractors must file well logs with their respective states upon completion of new wells.
 However, well owners should have a copy, too, in case a need for maintenance arises over the lifetime of the well.
 Quick access to and understanding of the well log can be crucial at such times.

 Well logs differ from state to state.
 In fact, some are called water well records or drilling reports.
 Most, however, contain the same basic information.
 Following is an explanation of the details contained in well logs.

 A reference number — unique to the well — will be at the top, usually in the left corner, followed by areas that provide the owner and location, construction and contractor details, well testing information, and geologic formations encountered by the contractor.
 Most well logs also will have an area titled “comments,” where the contractor can provide additional notes.

 This area lists the owner and the address of the property at the time the well was drilled.
 This information helps locate the well on topographic maps.
 In some states, this area also will feature the name of the contractor.

 The construction section is essential if the owner has problems with the water well system, as it describes the materials found in the well.
 On some reports, this is where the contractor information is listed.

 Other items listed here on nearly all reports include the reason for the well, the drilling method used, the depth of the well, the amount and type of casing used, the size and type of screen used, and the type of pump in the well (the pump may have changed since well construction).
 Some reports also give information on the grout used in the construction process.